 Anti-Rheumatic: eases pain, infection in the joints, inflammation.
 On connective tissues it works on stiffness, injury, overuse, underuse and lack of nourishment and detox to the connective tissue.

-Adaptogenic: it helps to adapt internally to bones, connective tissues, joints etc by boosting up the immune system.
+Plant Gifts: it helps to adapt internally to bones, connective tissues, joints etc by boosting up the immune system.
 It also directly “feeds” the irritated joints and cleanses by reducing inflammation.

 Diuretic & Mild Laxative: increases the secretion and flow of urine by flushing the body of toxins and excess water, provides kidney support.